 Psychotic depression requires ongoing monitoring.
 Even though most people can expect to recover from it, continued treatment can help prevent recurrences of the disorder.

-For lots more information on mental health, visit the links and resources on the next page.
+For lots more information on mental health, visit the links and resources below.